taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [opengpt](https://github.com/gngpp/opengpt) - A reverse engineered unofficial ChatGPT proxy (bypass Cloudflare 403 Access Denied)
  * [chatgpt-plus](https://github.com/yangjian102621/chatgpt-plus) - ChatGPT Web application based on OpenAI API, including a general version and a role version.
 It comes with a management backend and is implemented using Go + Vue3 + element-plus.
  * [springboot-openai-chatgpt](https://github.com/274056675/springboot-openai-chatgpt) - Super AI Brain is a Spring Boot-based architecture that supports web, Android, iOS, and H5 multi-platform applications.
 It uses OpenAI's ChatGPT model to implement an intelligent chatbot.
 Users can have conversations with the chatbot on the interface, and the chatbot will generate replies based on the user's input.
 It also supports drawing, where users can input text and automatically create corresponding diagrams.
 In the future, it will integrate with domestic AI models such as Wenxin Yiyuan, Tongyi Qianwen, MOSS, etc., and will continue to be updated with more features waiting for you to unlock.
+ * [chatgpt-quickstart](https://github.com/azure-samples/chatgpt-quickstart) - Build a chat application using Azure OpenAI with ChatGPT.

 |Name|GitHub Stars|Language|License|